 - Duration: 1 to 3 hours, as required

 - Location: Your workplace or company in greater Tokyo

 - Instructor’s Fee: Contact Patrick for a quote

 - Content: Stress can negatively affect workers’ health, relationships, and performance.
 It is therefore a company-wide concern.
-This training is an opportunity to take a break from our deadlines and digital devices, and come into intimate contact with our simple physical sensations and natural breathing.
+This training is an opportunity to take a break from our deadlines and devices, and come into intimate contact with our simple physical sensations and natural breathing.
 Experiencing the flow of life in the present moment, we become relaxed and alert.
 We leave refreshed and ready to apply ourselves to projects and daily life with renewed vigor.
 De-stressing individually and as a group is one of the best ways to develop company culture and performance.
 In the workshop we will explore several practices that are clinically proven to reduce stress and develop well-being.

 - Client requests have included:

 - Stress Reduction Practices for Office, Home, and Away

 - Stress Management Seminar

 - Crisis Management